Introduction

 Lifelong Learning and Digital Fluency

 The Susa project exemplifies a holistic upskilling model: offering digital health data competence through bachelor’s and master’s programs, and extending modules to mid-career professionals.
-Highlighting AI, ethical use, and clinician–technology co‑design, it represents a paradigm shift toward continuous learning throughout one’s career .
+Highlighting AI, ethical use, and clinician–technology co‑design, it represents a paradigm shift toward continuous learning throughout one’s career.
+The European Commission’s Digital Economy and Society Index indicates that only 38% of health workers in EU countries report adequate digital skills training, highlighting the significant work remaining in this area.

 E‑learning in healthcare must reflect the complexity of real-world practice.
-Too often, modules feel too polished or generic—losing sight of the unpredictability and emotional nuance of patient care.
-Courses that incorporate narratives, decision‑making under pressure, and mistakes as learning moments tend to resonate more deeply.
-It’s the small imperfections—the yes, I’ve been there moments—that bridge digital learning with lived experience.
+In my experience reviewing training programs, modules that feel too polished or generic often fail to engage learners—losing sight of the unpredictability and emotional nuance of patient care.
+Courses incorporating narratives, decision‑making under pressure, and mistakes as learning moments tend to resonate more deeply.
+Effective instructional design acknowledges that clinical practice involves uncertainty, and training should prepare learners for that reality.
+The most impactful programs I’ve evaluated include scenarios where there is no single “correct” answer, forcing learners to weigh competing priorities—mirroring actual clinical decision-making.

 Practical Benefits and Considerations for Adoption